kubk/mobx-log/README.md

 Result:
 ![screenshot](.github/browser-log-prev.png)

+> [!IMPORTANT]
-3. If you have Redux devtools installed then you need to deactivate it.
+> If you have Redux devtools installed then you need to deactivate it.
 The `mobx-log` package tries to detect automatically what you'd like to use - browser console or Redux devtools.
 Installed Redux devtools take precedence over browser console.

 ### Use only browser formatters